GreenHatCode/GraphApp/README.md

 # GraphApp
-This project is an application for drawing, analyzing and processing network graphs.
+GraphApp is a desktop application for drawing, analyzing, and processing network graphs.
+It provides a visual and interactive interface for working with graph structures, calculating timing parameters, and customizing the layout and display.

 ## Table of Contents